casualcore/casual/middleware/administration/documentation/cli/queue.list-queues.operation.md

         last:
            the timestamp of the newest message on the queue, or has been on the queue if the queue is empty.

+   SUB OPTIONS:

+      -a, --all [0..1]
+           include hidden queues

 ```